 IOCE meets regularly with the College’s International Risk Committee and the Incident Action Group to evaluate information, plan for changes, and make decisions when necessary.

-What if a program is canceled before it has completed?
+What if a semester program in progress is canceled before it has completed?

 If a program is suspended prior to completion, every effort is made by the partner institutions to provide a continuation of studies, usually by remote means, so that the student can successfully complete the academic component of the program and receive credit.
 Lafayette will support students through the transition.